yhoazk/CarND-Path-Planning-Project/L3/naive_bayes/README.md

 ## Instructions

 1. Implement the `train(self, data, labels)` and `predict(self, observation)` methods in the class `GNB` in `classifier.cpp`
-2. When you want to test your classifier, run `Test Run` and check out the results.
+2. When you want to test your classifier, run the executable file.

 **NOTE:**
 You are welcome to use some existing implementation of a Gaussian Naive Bayes classifier.